Empowering engineers with digital twin Drill & Blast predictions

 “There are other kinds of digital twin models too; there are digital twins where the underlying engineering model is physics based and there are even empirical models, but MAXTA‘s applications are 100% machine learning-based.
 Some of that is supervised and some is unsupervised.”

-MAXTADrill&Blast makes optimization a breeze
+MAXTADrill&Blast makes optimisation a breeze

 Drill and blast engineers can quickly run multiple simulations to evaluate the effect of different drill and blast designs upon dig rate and crusher throughput.